Jay Slater sent warning to friend in haunting final Snapchat message

 They also received criticism for a GoFundMe which raised money for the search efforts and eventually for Jay’s funeral, with Ms Duncan stating: “They dehumanised my child and if there is one thing he deserved it was the best.
 It was the last thing we ever did for him.
 I am not ashamed of using that money for his funeral.”

-His body was discovered on 15 July above a dry stream bed, with a coroner ruling that he had fallen 65-80ft and fatally fracturing his skull and pelvis.
+His body was discovered on 15 July above a dry stream bed, with a coroner ruling that he had fallen 65-80ft and fatally fractured his skull and pelvis.

 For his mother, the inquest provided closure as it was ruled his death was caused accidentally by a fall.